Do you use Instagram for your business?

 If so, this blog post will come in very handy!
 There are over 600+ million Instagrammers that are active on a monthly basis, with 400+ million of them being active daily.
 That’s a huge number!
 Without using hashtags, you lose the chance of increasing your reach on Instagram which will result in less engagements.

 Take note of these tips to not only increase your reach and engagements, but also to help grow your following with a targeted audience.
+And as an added bonus, I’ll show you how you can use Schedugram to manage, store, and use your hashtags more effectively.

 What are hashtags?